Murder of Ashley Smylie: Verdict

-On 20 September 2024, after a two-hour deliberation, the Rankin County jury found Carly Gregg guilty of the murder of Ashley Smylie, attempted murder of Heath Smylie and tampering with evidence.
-After a further hour of jury deliberation, Gregg was sentenced to life in prison for murder and attempted murder, with a concurrent ten year sentence for tampering with evidence.
+On September 20, 2024, after a two-hour deliberation, the Rankin County jury found Carly Gregg guilty of the murder of Ashley Smylie, attempted murder of Heath Smylie, and tampering with evidence.
+After a further hour of jury deliberation, Gregg was sentenced to life in prison for murder and attempted murder, with a concurrent ten-year sentence for tampering with evidence.
 Judge Arthur delivered these sentences.
-Gregg had been offered a plea deal, whereby she would serve only one 40-year sentence for the murder of her mother, whilst the two remaining charges would be dropped.
-This deal was declined by Gregg, despite Judge Arthur's efforts to make sure that the consequences of this decision were understood.
+Gregg had been offered a plea deal whereby she would serve only one 40-year sentence for the murder of her mother, whilst the two remaining charges would be dropped.
+This deal was declined by Gregg despite Judge Arthur's efforts to ensure the consequences of this decision were understood.

 Imprisonment

 As of September 24, 2024, Gregg is imprisoned in the Youthful Offender Unit of the Central Mississippi Correctional Facility, located in Rankin County, Mississippi.

 Appeal for new trial

 Gregg's new legal counsel labelled the trial as unjust.
-Immediately following this, her defense team consisting of attorneys Bridgett Todd and Kevin Camp filed to appeal the verdict on 26 September 2024.
-Kathryn W. Newman, Assistant District Attorney with the State of Mississippi, responded to the appeal on 7 October 2024.
+Immediately following this, her defense team, consisting of attorneys Bridgett Todd and Kevin Camp, filed an appeal on September 26, 2024.
+Kathryn W. Newman, Assistant District Attorney with the State of Mississippi, responded to the appeal on October 7, 2024.
 After this, Gregg received new legal counsel.
-It was unknown when the Mississippi Supreme Court would hear the case, with an estimation made that it could take a further 18 months for a decision to be finalized.
-Gregg's newly appointed attorney, James Murphy, committed to researching the case and taking every avenue to ensure that Gregg received relief whilst imprisoned.
-On 30 July 2025, Murphy requested a 30-day extension for preparation of the appeal brief, his reasoning relating to misconduct from Gregg's previous attorney, Bridgett Todd.
-This extension was approved a day later, setting a new deadline for 29 August 2025.
+It was unknown when the Mississippi Supreme Court would hear the case, with estimates that it could take another 18 months to finalize a decision.
+Gregg's newly appointed attorney, James Murphy, stated that his research will involve leveraging any "mistakes" made during the phases of both the investigation and the trial in order to secure a new trial.
+Murphy also explained they would "research this case to death".
+On July 30, 2025, Murphy requested a 30-day extension for preparation of the appeal brief, his reasoning relating to misconduct from Gregg's previous attorney, Bridgett Todd.
+This extension was approved the following day, setting a new deadline of August 19, 2025.

+In early April 2026, the Mississippi Supreme Court issued a statement announcing that it grants the presentation, on May 27, 2026, of oral arguments by Gregg's defense in support of her appeal.
+Arguments for Gregg receiving the possibility of parole were presented in a hearing, stipulating that as of July 1st, 2024, juvenile life imprisonment without the possibility of parole was illegal.
+Justice Josiah D. Coleman questioned the argument, reminding that the sentence was "life imprisonment" and not "life without the possibility of parole".
+Other issues raised included the quantity of evidence shown by Gregg at the trial.
+This was dismissed by prosecutor Allison Hartman due to Gregg's agreement to the instructions given at the time.
+On August 20th, 2026, the Mississippi Supreme Court upheld Gregg’s conviction and sentence.